 Step 6.
 Proofread.
 Proofread, write, and re-write the headline until you're satisfied with the results.

-Your perfect resume is one click away!
+Your perfect resume is a click away!

 Practical Tips for Writing a Perfect Resume Headline